zokam1411/milestone-project-3/README.md

 #### Content Structure:

 The application is primarily rectangular shaped with by default subtle rounded edges around buttons to create a nice flow for the user.
-Content is grouped in sections.
-An example of this would be the Home page:
+Content is grouped in sections, an example of this would be the Home page:
 - The main body of the page is horizontally separated into sections, we have a search section where user can find ads by text, category section where user can choose ads by their category, and finally we have a recent added ads section where user can see 8 last added ads.
 Page is finished by footer  where we can find short site description, email address and social links.

 Despite the large amount of content, the user is not overwhelmed, thanks to simple but effective layout.